holidayextras/learn-to-code/README.md

 [https://www.atlassian.com/git/tutorials/install-git](https://www.atlassian.com/git/tutorials/install-git)

+Once you have git installed you will need to run a single command in your terminal

+`git clone git@github.com:holidayextras/learn-to-code.git`

+Alternatlively you can use Github Desktop available here: [https://desktop.github.com/](https://desktop.github.com/)

 ## Running Locally

 To preview this project locally is nice and simple, open the folder on your laptop and simply open the `index.html` in your browser of choice.